 The RESQML community is focused on completing the adoption of v2.0.1.
 In addition the community is working on guidelines for the use of ETP together with RESQML.
-A successful ILAB was completed in mid-May in Calgary, hosted by CMG, late August in Bordeaux hosted by F2I-Consulting and early December in Houston.
-The group prepared a live multi-vendor demonstration of RESQML at SEG 2018 in Anaheim (October), involving 6 software platforms from 5 vendors and 2 cloud instances.
+Successful ILABs were completed in mid-May in Calgary, hosted by CMG, late August in Bordeaux hosted by F2I-Consulting and early December in Houston.
+The group prepared a live multi-vendor multi-cloud demonstration of RESQML that was shown at SEG 2018 in Anaheim (October), involving 6 software platforms from 5 vendors and 2 cloud instances.
 More on the pilot project and demonstration here.

 PRODML v2.1 represents an incremental change from v2.0, making changes only where implementation experience found deficiencies in v2.0.
 The only significant addition is the implementation of the Pressure Transient Analysis (PTA) capability.

 A pilot is underway between two operators in the Gulf of Mexico for regular partner data exchange.